 Since fentanyl withdrawal symptoms can be extremely uncomfortable and difficult, it is important to receive proper support and care when detoxing, such as in the Avenues drug detox center.
 Tapering off the drug should be done slowly.

-In addition to the direct symptoms, some of the effects of fentanyl withdrawal can lead to other risks, although rarely to death.
+In addition to the direct symptoms, some of the effects of withdrawal from fentanyl can lead to other risks, although rarely to death.
 Some of the major risks involved are:

 You may be wondering “How long do fentanyl withdrawal symptoms last for?”
 Withdrawal symptoms appear as early as six hours after the last dose and can last for a few months.
 The fentanyl withdrawal timeline is in fact split into three stages (see table below).